Highlights of the 1st IEEE International Conference on Rebooting Computing (ICRC 2016)

 A panel of speakers gave presentations on what US government agencies are doing to promote future computing, as part of the National Strategic Computing Initiative.
 These agencies included the Department of Energy, the Intelligence Advanced Research Projects Agency (IARPA), and the National Institute of Standards and Technology (NIST).
 In addition, an industry consortium (Semiconductor Research Corp.) is promoting university research in similar topics.

 After the end of ICRC, a workshop on Advanced Processors was sponsored by IARPA, with talks on Quantum Annealing and Analog Computing Systems.
-See here for further details.
+See the IARPA workshop page for further details.